ravvvz/alx-low_level_programming/0x00-hello_world/README.md

-## C HELLO WORLD
+## HELLO WORLD

-This directory holds the project that I have done on C at the ALX programme.
-In this you can find various lists of sub-directorys for different tasks that I did, as follows:

-*
+This folder contains the files to answer the tasks given to me at the ALX programme.
+The files are: